Maddox-zephyr/Winlink-Stations-Opencpn/pi/READ.md

 	wget https://github.com/Maddox-zephyr/Winlink-Stations-Opencpn/blob/master/pi/winlink-station-opencpn.py

 Copy bash script to download the stations-frequencies and convert to gpx.
-File stored at /home/pi/makegpx/winlink-pactor-stations.gpx

 	wget https://github.com/Maddox-zephyr/Winlink-Stations-Opencpn/blob/master/pi/winlink-pactor.sh

 Run the script
 	sh /home/pi/makegpx/winlink-pactor.sh

-The latest frequency list gets downloaded, and then converted to the gpx file
+The latest frequency list gets downloaded, and then converted to the gpx file (/home/pi/makegpx/winlink-pactor-stations.gpx)

 To automatically (once a day) have the gpx generated, add the following to the crontab